Managing Crises Effectively - A Step-by-Step Guide to Limiting Damage

 Assemble a Crisis Management Team

-Create a crisis management plan by first gathering together an experienced crisis management team.
-This group should consist of representatives from various departments and levels within your organization with various areas of expertise, such as human resources, legal, public relations, and senior management.
+First, gather an experienced crisis management team.
+This group should consist of representatives from various departments and levels within your organization with expertise in areas such as human resources, legal, public relations, and senior management.

 Identify Key Stakeholders